John Stanley-19 May 1355.

 ‘We do not often get the chance to assemble here under the stars and to conduct our relationships in a rather different fashion.

 ‘It is relatively easy to celebrate the gift of life represented by the sun.
 The sun is apparent in its full glory every day.
 Nevertheless, the festival of the sun, from time immemorial, is held on the summer solstice.

 ‘Celebration of the gift of the moon, which symbolises our spiritual being, is more difficult, as it waxes and wanes.
-Again, from time immemorial the moon festival is held on the last full moon before the summer solstice.
+Again, from time immemorial the moon festival is held on the last new moon before the summer solstice.
 And so… we gather here tonight.’

 ‘Ow!’
 John bent and rubbed his shin.